Apply for building regulation approval

 You must contact us as soon as possible to discuss the possible options.
 You can apply for a regularisation certificate for the work.

-You will need to contact us to discuss the fee payable.
+You will need to contact us, planning and building control contact information, to discuss the fee payable.